Section 89 of the Constitution of Urabba Parks

 Method of redemption

-(3) Service membership may be redeemed by a body exercising corporate jurisdiction upon application by the member or another person provided under law, provided that the competent forum shall only make the reduction if the associated redemption is lawful under any relevant law (including section 254K of the Corporations Act 2001 of the Parliament of the Commonwealth).
+(4) A body exercising corporate jurisdiction may redeem service membership upon application by the member or another person provided under law, but only if the associated redemption is lawful under any relevant law (including section 254K of the Corporations Act 2001 of the Parliament of the Commonwealth).

-- Note: The Parliament may also repurchase service membership: see subsection 105(1).
+Note: Urabba Parks may also repurchase service membership: see paragraph 105(b).

 Law not made